samy101/awesome-energy-forecasting/README.md

 If you want to contribute to this list, open an issue, or submit a pull request.

-key resources by opening an issue report, submitting a pull request, or dropping me an email @ (zhaoy@cmu.edu).
-Enjoy readin

 ## Table of Contents
    * [General concepts](#general)
    * [Communities](#communities)